mvno/Okanshi/documentation/tutorial.md

 #### CumulativeCounter ####

-Is a counter that is never reset.
-Other than that, it works exactly like all other counters.
+Is a counter that is never reset at runtime, but retained during the lifetime of the process.
+Other than that, it works exactly like all other counters. .
+The value is a ```int``` and can be incremented using a ```int```.

+This counter make sense to use then you don't want to take the polling interval into account, and instead post-process the data.

 ```csharp
     OkanshiMonitor.CumulativeCounter("Name").Increment();